huggingface/blog/sdxl_lora_advanced_script.md

 <h3>Overview
 </h3>

-LoRA dreambooth fine-tuned stable diffusion xl models achieved incredible results at capturing new concepts using only a handful of images, while simultaneously maintaining the aesthetic and image quality of sd-xl and requiring relatively little compute and resources.
-Check out some of the awesome SD-XL LoRAs [here](https://huggingface.co/spaces/multimodalart/LoraTheExplorer).
+Stable Diffusion XL (SDXL) models fine-tuned with LoRA dreambooth achieve incredible results at capturing new concepts using only a handful of images, while simultaneously maintaining the aesthetic and image quality of SDXL and requiring relatively little compute and resources.
+Check out some of the awesome SDXL LoRAs [here](https://huggingface.co/spaces/multimodalart/LoraTheExplorer).
 In this blog, we'll review some of the popular practices and techniques to make your LoRA finetune go brrr, and how you can use them now with diffusers!